qiyanjun/2026sp-GenAI-Agents-Overview-Course/About.md

 ### Course Expectations

-Student teams (size 3) in the seminar are expected to:
+Student teams are expected to:

 + Present One SOTA Topics.
 For each topic, a slide deck and an in-class presentation is expected from a team:
   - Example of Slide deck: [here](https://qiyanjun.github.io/2024sp-GenAI-Risk-Benefits//Lectures/W3-LLMEvaluation-Team5.pdf)
   - We recommend students to use 365 powerpoint [here](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=713ff34fdb3ac744f032f1f51d961937#login) to support their co-editing of presentation slide decks.

 + Finish Two course projects
-  - More details on final project, please check out the Project Page via sidebar!
+  - More details on project, please check out the Project Guide Page via sidebar!

 + Participate actively in class meets.
 This means being prepared to contribute by presenting assigned papers, and working activerly on your course projects.